iblazhko/containers-demo/README.md

   externalName: <external hostname or IP>
 ```

-For the pods inside the Kubernetes ElasticSearch will be accessible by hostname
+Pods inside the Kubernetes can use hostname `containersdemo-elasticsearch`
-`containersdemo-elasticsearch`.
+to access ElasticSearch.

 Create the Service: